The exact steps we took to get rid of head lice naturally!

 I quickly regained some perspective, and knew that there were much worse things to deal with in life than lice.

 So off we went to the drug store.
-I bought those nasty expensive chemical lice kits, not for the chemicals, but because that’s the only way you could buy the dumb combs.
-At that point I had no intention of using the poison on my daughter’s head.
+I bought those nasty expensive chemical lice kits, not for the chemicals, but because that's the only way you could buy the dumb combs.
+At that point I had no intention of using the poison on my daughter's head and didn't know if we could get rid of head lice naturally, but I was certainly going to try!

-I called Kent and told him that I knew how to treat her hair, because I have an earlier post on lice full of great info in the comments about what worked for my readers, but I was freaked out about how much cleaning we’d be doing all weekend!
-By the time I got home he’d been Googling and found this article, Why do we clean our houses?, and thought it would help me to chill out.
-I said, “Kent, whether or not that site is right, I’m not going to not do everything to the house and our bedding, etc., that I’ve heard we need to do for years, just based on one website.”
-I figured better safe than sorry so we didn’t have to go through all this again in a couple weeks!
+I called Kent and told him that I knew how to treat her hair, because I have an earlier post on lice full of great info in the comments about what worked for my readers to get rid of head lice naturally (never tried myself), but I was freaked out about how much cleaning we'd be doing all weekend!
+By the time I got home he'd been searching online and found an article that said it's not really necessary to clean everything so thoroughly, because he thought it would help me to chill out.
+I said, “Kent, whether or not that site is right, I can't NOT do everything to the house and our bedding that I've always heard we need to do just based on one website.”
+I figured better safe than sorry so we didn't have to go through all of this again in a couple weeks!

 Based on information from my previous post on lice, advice from friends who have gone through this, and more reading on websites, we took the following steps…